Program algebra for random access machine programs: Introduction

 The current paper contains a simplified presentation of the instantiation of this combination in which RAM memories are taken as the components of an execution environment, instructions for a RAM are taken as basic instructions, and an execution environment consists of only one component.
 Because we opt for the most general instantiation, all instructions that do not read out or alter more than one register from the RAM memory are taken as basic instructions.
 Both known and unknown versions of the RAM model of computation can be dealt with by restriction on the set of basic instructions.
 We expect that by this set-up the presented instantiation can be useful to rigorous investigations of novel issues relating to computational complexity and analysis of algorithms.

 Program algebra and basic thread algebra were first presented in~\cite{BL02a}. \footnote {In that paper and the first subsequent papers, basic thread algebra was introduced under the name basic polarized process algebra.} The extension of basic thread algebra referred to above, an extension to deal with the interaction between the behaviours produced by instruction sequences under execution and components of an execution environment, was first presented in~\cite{BM09k}.
-The presentation of the extension is rather involved because it is parameterized and owing to this covers a generic set of basic instructions and a generic set of execution environment components.
+The presentation of the extension is rather involved because it is parameterized and owing to this covers a generic set of basic instructions and a generic set of objects that represent execution environment components.
 In the current paper, a much less involved presentation is obtained by considering only the case where execution environment components are RAM memories, basic instructions are instructions for a RAM, and an execution environment consists of only one component.

-After the presentation in question, we make precise in the setting of the presented theory what it means that a given instruction sequence computes a given partial function on bit strings, show that a relatively unknown, but more or less realistic, version of the RAM model can be dealt with in this setting by imposing apposite restrictions, and introduce for this model an alternative to the usual time measures for versions of the RAM model.
-Under the alternative time measure, RAMs from the more or less realistic version of the RAM model of computation can be simulated by multi-tape Turing machines with quadratic time overhead.
-Moreover, under a usual space measure for versions of the RAM model, RAMs from the more or less realistic version of the RAM model can be simulated by multi-tape Turing machines with constant-factor space overhead.
+After the presentation in question, we make precise in the setting of the presented theory what it means that a given instruction sequence computes a given partial function on bit strings, show that a relatively unknown, but more or less realistic, version of the RAM model of computation can be dealt with in this setting by imposing apposite restrictions, and introduce for this model an alternative to the usual time measures for versions of the RAM model.
+Under the alternative time measure, RAMs from the version of the RAM model concerned can be simulated by multi-tape Turing machines with quadratic time overhead.
+Moreover, under a usual space measure for versions of the RAM model, RAMs from this version of the RAM model can be simulated by multi-tape Turing machines with constant-factor space overhead.

+With the instruction set of the version of the RAM model of computation dealt with in this paper, a fairly realistic idealization of a real computer is obtained.
+The introduced alternative to the usual time measures for versions of the RAM model has its origin in the simple idea that the time that it takes to execute an instruction from this instruction set should be based on the number of steps that a multi-tape Turing machine with input alphabet $\Bit$ needs to simulate the instruction.
+It is to be expected that its instruction set makes the version of the RAM model dealt with in this paper very practical to the expression and analysis of many algorithms.